dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

     than anything else I have ever read and did so in terms of each:
     - number/kind of specific fields covered and the quantity/quality
       of new information

-- that International Supply Chain article isn't the only such article I've consumed in the past 3 months which has accelerated my acquisition of knowledge to personally unknown levels
+  - that International Supply Chain article isn't the only such article I've consumed in the past 3 months which has accelerated my acquisition of knowledge to personally unknown levels.
+- TODO: what about it?
+  - how is it difficult? how does international supply chain regulation affect cost structures and the incentivization of corporate behavior?

 # Transnationalism